SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 ### Examples of tests
-Test cases are briefly described in [wiki:EducationalAssignments/ABStoragePartOne ABStoragePartOne] and [wiki:RepyV2SecurityLayers].
+Test cases are briefly described in [ github: SeattleTestbed/docs/blob/master/EducationalAssignments/ABStoragePartOne.md ] and [wiki:RepyV2SecurityLayers].
 Below is another example of a test case you may want to consider.
 This test case gives the right 'style' for your all your test cases, but lacks in the number of test cases.
 A good attack will include many test cases.
 #### Test case 1:

 ```